bbopt/nomad/doc/user_guide/source/SgteLib.rst

 Surrogate Library
 ========================

-The *SGTELIB* library is a dynamic surrogate modeling library.
+The *SGTELIB* library is a dynamic surrogate modelling library.
 It is used in the *Search* step of Mads to dynamically construct models from the previous evaluations.
-During a *Search* step that uses *SGTELIB*, models of the objective and the constraints are contrusted and a surrogate subproblem involving these models is optimized.
+During a *Search* step that uses *SGTELIB*, models of the objective and the constraints are constructed and a surrogate subproblem involving these models is optimized.
 The resulting solutions are the next candidates for evaluation by the true problem.

 | Models from the *SGTELIB* library can be used by setting the parameter ``SGTELIB_MODEL_SEARCH`` to ``yes`` or ``true``.